Spafbi/pysmss/README.md

 # Simplified Miscreated Server Setup - Python Edition
 This is a complete rewrite of the legacy *Simplified Miscreated Server Setup* script.
-It was written in just a few hours and is somewhat sloppy...but it works.

 The script doesn't yet auto-update, nor does it currently prompt for server values.
 Rather, all desired configurable values may be populated in a [smss.json](smss.example.json) configuration file.
 If values aren't specified, defaults will be used.